Orsett

-Orsett is a village, ward, former civil parish and ecclesiastical parish located within Thurrock unitary district in Essex, England, it is north-east of Grays.
-In 2011 the ward had a population of 6,115.
+Orsett is a village in the borough of Thurrock in Essex, England.
+It lies 3 miles north-east of the centre of Grays, its post town.
+At the 2021 census the Orsett built up area had a population of 1,461.

+Orsett was an ancient parish.
+It was abolished as a civil parish in 1936 on the creation of Thurrock Urban District, which in turn became the modern borough of Thurrock in 1974.
+The parish has also been merged for ecclesiastical purposes with the neighbouring parishes of Bulphan and Horndon-on-the-Hill.

 History

+In the Domesday Book of 1086, two estates or manors were listed at the vill of Orseda or Dorseda in the Barstable Hundred of Essex.
+A priest is mentioned in Domesday Book, suggesting Orsett was already a parish by that time.
+The current parish church, dedicated to St Giles and All Saints, dates back to the 12th century.

 It has historically been a primarily agricultural community situated at the southern edge of the old ice age flood plain traversed by the river Mardyke.

 Orsett contains a ring and bailey earthwork known locally as Bishop Bonner's palace; so called as it was the residence of the Bishops of London, including Bishop Edmund Bonner from 1553 to 1559.
-On the gravel terrace, there is a Neolithic causewayed enclosure discovered as a result of crop marks which showed on aerial photographs taken by St Joseph of Cambridge University.
+On the gravel terrace, there is a Neolithic causewayed enclosure discovered as a result of crop marks which showed on aerial photographs taken by Kenneth St Joseph of Cambridge University.
 It has three concentric ditches with a number of breaks or causeways.
 The enclosure was used as a burial ground by the Saxons and contained at least three barrows visible on the aerial photo.

 On the junction of Pound Lane and High Road is the village lock-up, removed in the mid 19th century but restored in the mid 20th century, the lockup or cage was built in the late 17th or early 18th century.
 It has barred windows and a plank door with heavy hinges.
 Before a national system of policing was set up many villages had their own lock-up.
 Petty criminals were held for a short time before being released or sent to a larger town for trial.

 Orsett Heath in the south of the parish was formerly part of an extensive area of heathland that included Terrel's Heath.

-In 1931 the parish had a population of 1771.
-On 1 April 1936 the parish was abolished to form Thurrock.